General Questions about Physical Therapy

 Admissions criteria and cut-offs may change from year to year.
-The following cut-offs were recently used by the PT Admissions Committee to help determine which applicants were invited to an interview: overall GPA 3.0, GRE-analytic writing 3.5 and no C- or lower grades in prerequisite courses.
+The PT Admissions Committee recently used the following cut-offs to help determine which applicants were invited to an interview: overall GPA of 3.0, GRE Analytical Writing 3.5, and no C- or lower grades in prerequisite courses.

 Can an online medical terminology course satisfy the prerequisite requirement?

 Yes.
-If you are unsure of the medical terminology course you have or will take, please mail a request for approval to: PTAdmissions@pacific.edu.
-Generally, on-line medical terminology courses which are taken for credit at accredited colleges or universities are acceptable as long as the applicant has received a grade of C or better.
-Once the course is completed, applicants will need to obtain official transcripts verifying that this course has been taken.
+If you are unsure of the medical terminology course you have or will take; please mail a request for approval to: PTAdmissions@pacific.edu.
+Generally, online medical terminology courses taken for credit at accredited colleges or universities are acceptable if the applicant has received a grade of C or better.
+Once the course is completed, applicants must obtain official transcripts verifying that this course has been taken.
 Courses offered by companies providing continuing education are usually not acceptable.

 Where can I take exercise physiology?

-We recommend that you search course catalogues from colleges and universities close to your location.
-It is preferable to take an exercise physiology course that includes laboratory experiences.
+We recommend searching course catalogs from colleges and universities close to your location.
+It is preferable to take an exercise physiology course that includes laboratory experience.
 Please note that online exercise physiology courses are not acceptable.

 Can you explain what PT clinical observation/experience is required?

 Call your local hospital and ask to speak with someone in the Department of Rehabilitation or Department of Physical Therapy.
-(Note: sub-acute and any other non-acute care settings do not satisfy this requirement).
+(NOTE: sub-acute and non-acute care settings do not satisfy this requirement).

 When do my PT clinical observation/experience hours need to be completed?

-Verification of completed PT observation/experience hours must be submitted to the Department of Physical Therapy no later than July 15 (prior to the start of the DPT program which begins in August).
+Verification of completed PT observation/experience hours must be submitted to the Department of Physical Therapy no later than July 15 (before the DPT program begins in August).

 Should I send the letters verifying my experience in a PT observation/experience to the university?

-No. If completed prior to the application deadline, verification letters should be sent to PTCAS as part of the application.
-If they are completed after the application deadline, verification letters should be sent to the Department of Physical Therapy (no later than July 15 prior to the start of the DPT program which begins in August).
+No. If completed before the application deadline, verification letters should be sent to PTCAS as part of the application.
+If they are completed after the application deadline, verification letters should be sent to the Department of Physical Therapy (no later than July 15, before the start of the DPT program, which begins in August).